 I spent all my evenings after work for about two months to do this research properly.
 I missed teambuilding at my 9-5 job - not that I care about laser tag though - but I was getting drained.
 I also skipped at least three nights out with my besties and got way behind my favorite TV shows.

-But I did all this background work because I wanted to do a better job at finding winning products and actually being successful.
-I didn’t want to randomly dropship the first beautiful hairpins that I saw on AliExpress – I wanted to be successful in planning my products.
+But I did all this background work because I wanted to do a better job at finding winning products and actually be successful at dropshipping.
+I didn’t want to randomly dropship the first beautiful hairpins that I saw on AliExpress - I wanted to be successful in planning my products and have a success story for my e-commerce business.

-Step #6: Using a Shopify traffic app to scale products
+Step #6: I used a Shopify app to scale my ads

 At this point:

-- I had a proper Pinterest research on my jewelry products.
+- I had done a proper Pinterest research on my jewelry products.

-- I was using a Shopify traffic app to test those researched products.
+- I was using a Shopify app to test those researched products on different advertising channels.

 Now it was the time to scale my business!

-- For my two winning products, I started with a $50 daily budget for three days.
-I pushed my products through their FB ads service and managed to get my first sales without losing money!!!
-It was a massive step for me as it finally worked.
+- For my best-selling products, I started with a $50 daily budget for three days on Facebook, as this was the channel those products attracted the best traffic from.
+I pushed my products through sixads FB ads and managed to get my first positive profit!!!
+It was a massive step up for me as it finally worked.

 However, then I realized my other huge problem.
-My conversion rate was extremely low (0.3%).
+My website’s conversion rate was extremely low (0.3%).

 Step #7: Improving conversion rate on my Shopify store